Wolf1098/univention-corporate-server/doc/ext-delegative-administration/object-dependencies.rst

    While most object references require **read** permission on the referenced object, some specific use cases may require additional permissions:

-   - **search** permission may be needed for dropdown/selection widgets
+   - **search** permission may be needed for drop-down or selection widgets
    - **modify** permission may be required when the relationship itself needs to be changed
    - Context-specific permissions may apply based on the role and operation being performed